basbaccarne/echoes-of-tomorrow/README.md

 As visitors exit, they are invited to contribute to a living archive of questions and reflections, either digitally or via physical postcards.

 Echoes of Tomorrow turns abstract futures thinking into visceral, personal experience.
 By enabling direct dialogue with imagined future beings, the installation cultivates empathy, critical foresight, and agency.
 It asks visitors not only to listen—but to consider which future they want to help create.

+## Subchallenges
+### Telephone interaction
+Most retro style (landline, POTS [plain old telephone system]) telehone use a RJ11 connection to manage calling, voltages, audio, etc.
+In this case we have four options.
+1. **USB telephone**.
+These are more expensive and do not always work with raspi.
+2. Build our **own enclose** and embed speaker and microphone
+3. Hack into the speaker lines and microphone lines by **tapping into tthe wires** that come directly from the peripherals
+4. Use a **FXO (Foreign Exchange Office) modem** that works over the RJ11 line and manages power, signals, pick-up detection, ...

+Option 2 looks most interesting.

+* First experiments: [simple landline telehone](https://www.bol.com/be/nl/p/alcatel-t06-analoge-telefoon-zwart/9200000078556199/?bltgh=p3SP3cacIqewf-bT8EBMCg.4_14.15.ProductTitle) with the [Seeed Studio ReSpeaker 2 HAT](https://wiki.seeedstudio.com/ReSpeaker_2_Mics_Pi_HAT/)